05 Feb Common Causes of Radicular Pain or Sciatica

 Treatment For Sciatica Pain

-Treatment can include steroid injections, amniotic stem cell therapy, spinal cord stimulation, medication management, or a combination of all four.
+Treatment can include steroid injections, spinal cord stimulation, medication management, or a combination of all four.
 However, pinpointing the cause of the pain is the first step towards pain management.
 A herniated disc can cause Sciatica, which happens when the tissue between vertebrae in the back bulges out and pinches the nerve.
 You may hear a herniated disc called a ruptured, bulging, slipped, or protruding disc, too.
 A herniated disc’s number one symptom is Sciatica.

 Another common cause of Sciatica is degenerative disc disease.
 Almost all adults have this to some degree.
 It happens with age as well as excessive wear of the spine.
 When the inner cells of the disc get irritated, bone spurs can also occur.
 Both can irritate the nerve and cause Sciatica.